-- 122. In the event the Objection is not successful, the Independent Objector seeks an alternative remedy.
+113. In the event the Objection is not successful, the Independent Objector seeks an alternative remedy.
 He asks this Panel "to hold the present Objection is valid as long as the Applicant has not provided solutions for the serious objections raised".
+The Independent Objector does not provide details of this alternative remedy or of its basis in the Guidebook or the Procedure.
 The Procedure indicates quite clearly that the available remedies are "limited to the success or dismissal of an Objection and to the refund by the DRSP to the prevailing party, as determined by the Panel in its Expert Determination, of its advance payment(s) of costs pursuant to Article 14(e) of this Procedure and any relevant provisions of the applicable DRSP Rules."
-The Panel finds that there is no basis in the Procedure for the alternative remedy sought by the Independent Objector. - 123.
-This does not take away from the serious concerns raised by the Independent Objector.
+This Panel finds that there is no basis in the Procedure for the alternative remedy sought by the Independent Objector.

+114. This does not take away from the serious concerns raised by the Independent Objector.
 However, the very difficult policy questions surrounding the delegation and operation of health-related strings are not matters for this Panel to decide.
 It was not in particular this Panel's task to decide on matters of public interest broadly defined, although the expression "Limited Public Interest" might suggest otherwise.
 This Panel was asked only to determine whether the Objection could be sustained on the basis that the applied-for gTLD string (in the context of its intended purpose) was contrary to general principles of international law for morality or public order.
 It was not, in other words, the task of this Panel to determine whether granting the Application advances the public interest in a more general sense.
 This Panel's task was to impartially apply the tests as they are found in the Guidebook and as they may be understood from a consideration of the broader context in which they came to be formulated.